Home | Blog | #1 Guide to Retail SEO from Industry Experts

 Many business owners think of category page keywords as an afterthought, and they often miss a huge opportunity to find relevant traffic.

 Scanning your competitors’ sites for category keywords is an excellent way to see what you should try to rank for on your category pages.
-For example, Amazon’s “Shop By Department” feature outlines category keywords with such a high specificity.
+For example, Amazon’s “Shop By Department” feature outlines category keywords with such high specificity.
 A search for shoes leads one down a rabbit hole of great keywords, which can be further elaborated with more specificity about colors, models, and brands.

 Site Blog Content Keywords